smcgdub/Discover-Ireland-MS2-Project/testing.md

 NOTES ON TESTING

-1. The "One undefined variable" on lines 5 and 15 i have ignored.
-I used the official Email JS Documentation as my guide and the contact us form on each page has been tested thoroughly and it is working exactly as intended.
+1. The "One undefined variable" on lines 3 and 10 i am aware of.
+For the building of this file i have used the official Email JS Documentation as my guide and the contact us form on each page has been tested thoroughly and it is working exactly as intended.

 >
 ### **C) The maps-dublin/cork/galway.js files** ###